cloudmine/qlik-servercode-prod/README.md

 To get started with the Qlik Servercode snippet, go into the `lib/cmInfo.js` file, and update the Application ID and the API Key in lines 12-15.
 Once you do this, you're ready to start using the `qlik-servercode` endpoints.

+*Currently only the array of objects return type has been tested with the Qlik system.
+Look for updates soon!*

 ##Array of Objects: `/lib/objects`

 Hitting the `/run/objects` endpoint (or, the `/code/objects` endpoint when testing lcoally), you can get a return array containing your JSON objects as they appear in the CloudMine system: